National Bird Feeding Month

 Feed the Birds Day is February 3.

-Origin of National Feed the Birds Month
+History and Origin of National Feed the Birds Month

 National Bird Feeding Month dates back to February 23, 1994.
 On this date, a congressional proclamation was issued by Congressman John Porter (R-IL), as he read a resolution into the Congressional Record.